Customizing Large Language Models for Business Context: Framework and Experiments: Introduction

+Additionally, through a post-hoc survey for human doctors to evaluate their experience with the LLM-doctor or untuned base model, interestingly, the results show that human doctors generally perceive the response quality of the LLM-doctor to be higher, and they adopt its responses (either directly or by modifying, retaining at least 50\% of the original content) more frequently than those of the base model.
+Additionally, the doctors believe that the LLM-doctor can reduce their cognitive load during consultations much more than the base model.
+They also think that the LLM-doctor can save them time spent during consultations more effectively than the base model.
+Furthermore, they perceive the LLM-doctor as having more practical value for large-scale deployment on online consultation platforms compared to the base model.

+Furthermore, through open-ended feedback from human doctors, overall, human doctors think the base model has salient drawbacks, including providing overly verbose and generic responses, a lack of personalization, and many irrelevant details which might increase anxiety for patients.
+These factors make it less useful for doctors and patients.
+In contrast, our LLM-doctor can proactively ask questions and address the key points in consultations and can be directly used by human doctors during consultations.
+All these factors demonstrate that our LLM-doctor’s practical value is greater than that of the base model.

-Overall, our contributions are three-fold.
-First, based on a deep understanding of business contexts, we propose a new framework for customizing LLMs design to fit specific business contexts.
-Our framework facilitates the customization of LLMs to function as general-purpose professional experts, possessing extensive domain knowledge and providing human-like conversational interactions.
-Secondly, we demonstrate the feasibility and performance of our proposed framework in the context of medical consultations.
-Our fine-tuned GPT-doctor model can achieve performance comparable to that of human doctors, while also aligning with consumers' preferences.
-Thirdly, we unravel the ``black box'' of finetuned model and examine the sources of its performance.
+Overall, our contributions are fourfold.
+Firstly, we propose a novel framework to customize LLMs for general business contexts, aiming to achieve three fundamental objectives simultaneously: (1) aligning conversational patterns, (2) integrating in-depth domain knowledge, and (3) embodying theory-driven soft skills and core principles.
+We design methodologies that combine domain-specific theory with Supervised Fine Tuning (SFT) to achieve these objectives.
+Our framework facilitates the customization of LLMs to serve as general-purpose professional experts for business purposes, enhancing domain expertise, consumer satisfaction, and trustworthiness.
+Secondly, we demonstrate the effectiveness of our proposed framework in the context of medical consultations with a large-scale online experiment.
+Our fine-tuned LLM-doctor model significantly outperforms the untuned base model and substantially reduces the gap between untuned LLMs and human doctors, elevating LLMs to the level of human experts.
+Thirdly, we conduct an interpretability analysis to identify what drives performance gains and the interpretable insights gained enhance our understanding of the essential elements of successful customization from both technical expertise and consumer experience perspectives.
+Finally, we showcase how to use our model in practice and demonstrate its practical value through a decision support system designed to assist human doctors in a lab experiment with medical professionals.
 In summary, our proposed framework offers step-by-step principles, guidance, and valuable insights for future research on customizing LLMs to address real-world business problems.